1941-1942 Season with

 With

-Ken Carpenter, The Music Maids, Connie Boswell, The Hall Johnson Choir and Donald Crisp.
+Ken Carpenter, The Music Maids, Connie Boswell, Jerry Lester, Hall Johnson Choir and Donald Crisp.

 *Chattanooga